– by Camille Banzon, Music Editor –

 Electronic musicians are cerebral beings by default.
 Just by paying attention to the music they make, it’s easy to tell that they process day-to-day living through kaleidoscopic lenses and acoustics.

 While we adore quite a number of electro acts, we are currently enamored with Smileswithteeth, the musical brainchild of Gabriel Gutierrez from Montreal.
 Originally from Los Angeles, Gutierrez uses Ableton Live to orchestrate a wide array of atmospheres, beats, tempos, melodies, and vocal samples into harmonious pieces of sound art packed with emotions.
 His latest EP, “Suddenly Constantly,” was created and inspired by a “terrible trip” to Iceland with his ex-girlfriend, where they ended up parting ways.
-While most people would mope around given the circumstances, Gutierrez used all his energy to produce 4 beautiful tracks that channel his frustrations.
+While most people would mope around given the circumstances, Gutierrez pulled out an artistic card in its truest form as he transformed the frustrating, negative energy into the creation of 4 beautiful tracks.

-We got the chance to talk to Gutierrez, and it’s easy to say that it’s one of the most interesting interviews we’ve ever had.
-The prolific musician talks about his process on creating his EP, the and most importantly, how his ex-girlfriend reacted upon hearing his songs.
+We got the chance to talk to Gutierrez, and the prolific musician talks about his process on creating his EP.
+And most importantly, how his ex-girlfriend reacted upon hearing his songs.

 TVW: First things first, you were pretty upfront about the inspiration behind your EP.
 Was it hard channeling those emotions, especially that you mentioned it was a “terrible trip?”